-Students Relief Society (SRS) was initially set up as a library but has widened its scope to include projects on education, health, women empowerment, microfinance, poverty eradication, and natural resource management.
+Students Relief Society (SRS), initially set up as a library, has widened its scope to include projects on education, health, women empowerment, microfinance, poverty eradication, and natural resource management.

-Some of their programs are as follows:
+Some of their programs are:

 Natural Resource Management: SRS works in 778 villages through Integrated Water Resource Management program and provides training on water sanitation and conservation.
 It focusses on areas of water budgeting, watershed development and soil conversation, rain water harvesting, and water waste management.
 The aim is to improve rural communities’ living standards by means of regeneration and development of sustainable agriculture, livestock management, pasture land development and animal health camps.

 Women Empowerment: The successful facilitation of Mahila Samitis and Women Self-Help Groups (SHGs) is one of the NGO’s greatest accomplishments to date.
 167 SHGs with more than 2,500 women were mobilized.
 As part of this program, SRS works with Sir Dorabji Tata Trust to enhance livelihood opportunities for women, organized training in leadership and goat rearing, and supported women nominations in the local governance framework.
 SRS is also working on Mitigating Poverty in Western Rajasthan Project (MPOWER) through 420 women SHGs comprising of 4,260 women.